A Better LEFT JOIN with ActiveRecord

 - It works like

-does, so it’s possible toLEFT JOIN
+joinsdoes, so it’s possible toLEFT JOINa chain of associations.

 That’s all for now.
 Thanks for reading!